danmasta/lo/docs/docs/types.md

 getType(TYPES.Set) === TYPES.Set;
 ```

-If you just want the name as a string, you can use `getTypeStr` (it falls back to the value's `toStringTag` for unknown types)
+If you just want the name as a string, you can use `getTypeStr` (which falls back to the value's `toStringTag` for unknown types)

 ```js
 import { getTypeStr } from 'lo';